ioet/ioet-feature-flag/README.md

 ## Installation
 We are currently supporting Python version 3.9 as the minimum version required to install this library, as it is the oldest python version that our Internal Apps use.

-We recommend installing this library with [Poetry](https://python-poetry.org/) (you can find more about installing dependencies with poetry [here](https://python-poetry.org/docs/cli/#add)).

-To install an specific version (recommended):
+To install with Poetry:
 ```shell
 poetry add git+https://github.com/ioet/ioet-feature-flag.git@<branch-or-tag>
 ```

-To install an specific version using `pip`:
+To install with `pip`:
 ```shell
 pip install git+https://github.com/ioet/ioet-feature-flag.git@<branch-or-tag>
 ```